martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 The reason for this is that by the time the call instruction gets evaluated, the branch instruction from the surrounding conditional expression has been handled already.
-The next instruction after the call instruction is a restore-continuation instruction as in the previous version of the program.
+The next instruction after the call instruction is a restore-agenda instruction as in the previous version of the program.

 ## Outlook

-This evaluator makes control explicit by keeping track of continuations.
+This evaluator makes control explicit by keeping track of agendas.
 To do so, it translates complex expressions such as function applications into sequences of instructions.
 The next post will take this idea further, by *compiling* the entire program into a sequence of instruction, thereby cleanly separating